Magnetic field reversal in the turbulent environment around a repeating fast radio burst: Materials and Methods

-\section{Quantifying burst properties}
+\subsection{Quantifying burst properties}

-\subsection{Rotation Measure}
+\subsubsection{Rotation Measure}

-Rotation measure is defined as the integrated column density of line of sight electrons weighted by the component of the magnetic field along the line of sight.
+Rotation measure is defined as the integrated column density of electrons weighted by the magnetic field component along the LOS:

-Extremely large rotation measures can lead to bandwidth depolarization.
-For finite frequency channel bandwidths $\delta\nu$ at a central observing frequency $\nu_c$, the intra-channel rotation is given by
+Large RMs can lead to bandwidth depolarization.
+For finite frequency channel bandwidths $\delta\nu$ at a central observing frequency $\nu_c$, the intra-channel rotation, {$\Delta\theta$,} is given by

-The fractional depolarization is then
+The fractional depolarization,$f_{\rm dpol}$, is then

-Most repeating FRBs with polarimetry reported on to date are 100\% linearly polarized\cite{MICHILLI2018,Nimmo180916,Kumar2021}.
-It is therefore a reasonable assumption to assume that \frb\ might intrinsically (if observed without line-of-sight effects), thus for our observed $\sim$50\% polarization, this implies $\Delta\theta=1$\,rad.
-For our channel bandwidth $\delta\nu$= 0.366 MHz and a center frequency of $\nu_{c}$= 6 GHz, we get a lower limit of the RM that can depolarize the signal in C-Band to be $6.5\times10^{6}$\rmunits.
-For our L-Band data with center frequency 1.4 GHz and $\delta\nu$= 0.195 MHz, this corresponds to $1.5\times 10^{5}$\rmunits.
+Most repeating FRBs with reported polarimetry are 100\% linearly polarized\cite{MICHILLI2018,Nimmo180916,Kumar2021}.
+Therefore, {we} assume that \frb\ might intrinsically be 100\% linearly polarized (if observed without LOS propagation effects), and thus for our observed $\sim$50\% polarization, this implies $\Delta\theta=1$\,rad.
+For our channel bandwidth $\delta\nu$= 0.366 MHz and a center frequency of $\nu_{c}$= 6 GHz, we get a lower limit of the RM that can depolarize the signal in GBT C-Band to be $6.5\times10^{6}$\rmunits.
+For our GBT L-Band data with center frequency 1400 MHz and $\delta\nu$= 0.195 MHz, the bandwidth depolarization limit corresponds to $1.5\times 10^{5}$\rmunits.

-Burst profiles were then de-rotated at the respective RM obtained from the \textsc{rm synthesis} code for each epoch and polarized pulse profile was made by averaging over the frequency dimension.
-In the presence of noise, $L_{meas}=\sqrt{Q^{2}+U^{2}}$ overestimates the total polarization.
-Therefore, we calculated the unbiased linear polarization \cite{Everett2001}
+To calculate the polarization fraction, we de-rotated the burst profiles at their respective RMs, and polarized pulse profiles were made by averaging over the frequency dimension.
+In the presence of noise, $L_{\rm meas}=\sqrt{Q^{2}+U^{2}}$ (where $L_{\rm meas}$ is the measured linear polarization from the Stokes parameters $Q$ and $U$) overestimates the linear polarization.
+Therefore, we calculated the unbiased linear polarization, $L_{\rm unbias}$ \cite{Everett2001}

 where $\sigma_{I}$ is the off-pulse standard deviation in Stokes I.